acorn-io/runtime/docs/docs/30-installation/01-installing.md

 #### Linux

-Download the tar.gz binary for your architecture.
+Download the tar.gz archive for your architecture.
 Uncompress and move the binary to your PATH.

 ```shell
  tar -zxvf ~/Downloads/acorn-v<version>-linux-<arch>.tar.gz
  mv ~/Downloads/acorn /usr/local/bin
 ```

-### Windows
+#### Windows

-For Windows systems, please follow the binary install method.
+Uncompress and move the binary to your PATH.

 ## Installing Acorn onto Kubernetes clusters